piotr-bak/piotr-kulcenty-website/README.md

 # Piotr Kulcenty Portfolio Website

 This is a portfolio website showcasing works of Piotr Kulcenty, violin maker and instrument restorer based in London.
-The design was created by [Mariana Alcobia](https://marianaalcobia.com/) from Construct London design studio.
+The design was created by [Mariana Alcobia](https://marianaalcobia.com/) from Construct London design studio (shared with Client's permission).

 ## Why is it here?
 Because "there's more to it than meets the eye".